 4. Purpose

-People need to know their work matters.
-Purpose is the one of the 5 driving forces behind motivation, engagement, and long-term success.
-But leaders often assume purpose is something you can simply tell employees to have.
+People need to know their work actually matters.
+Purpose is one of the most powerful driving forces behind motivation, engagement, and long-term success.
+But we see leaders make this mistake all the time: they assume purpose is something you can just present in a company all-hands meeting.

 - Make it personal to each employee.
 What drives one person might not inspire another.
 Some employees are motivated by the company’s mission, while others find purpose in personal growth, helping customers, or solving challenging problems.